ws-cd/ws-cd.github.io/docs/quick_start/flow.md

 Based on [Web Knowledge Base](/docs/quick_start/knowledge_base/), expand and implement IT Helpdesk functions.

 *IT Helpdesk: Collects users’ emails and questions and automatically generates tickets.
-When a Fallback occurs, users can submit work orders with one click*
+When a Fallback occurs, users can easily submit a ticket*

 Feature list:
 - Can automatically obtain the `name` and `email` of the user logged in
 - After the user logs in, open the Chatbot box to display `name`
-- Fallback text can be associated with Service Flow to create work orders
+- Fallback text can be associated with Service Flow to create tickets
-- No need to repeatedly obtain the user's `email` when creating a work order
+- No need to repeatedly obtain the user's `email` when creating a ticket

 ## Create Service Flow